 A common criticism of the existing ecosystem is the lack of collaboration and coordination between key players.
-Efforts to develop the tech sector on Vancouver Island will be much more effective if implemented in association with other partners and regions, again an obvious role for Economic Development Agency.
+Efforts to develop the tech sector on Vancouver Island will be much more effective if implemented in association with other partners and regions, again an obvious role for EcDev.
 Gaps in the innovation ecosystem focus primarily on access to capital and experienced talent, the need to further strengthen linkages between industry and the local university, the low profile of the region, and an under-developed base of entrepreneurs.

-5.2.1 Enabling an ecosystem
+5.2.1 Enable an ecosystem

-- Ensure that the tech sector is appropriately represented on the Economic Development Agency Board. - Foster greater collaboration and coordination between the key players involved in promoting development of the sector. - Work to raise awareness that Nanaimo as an emerging tech hub amongst tech businesses, other types of businesses, skilled workers, remote workers and investors.
+- Ensure that the tech sector is appropriately represented on the EcDev Board. - Foster greater collaboration and coordination between the key players involved in promoting development of the sector. - Work to raise awareness of Nanaimo as an emerging tech hub amongst tech businesses, other types of businesses, skilled workers, remote workers and investors.